 The following are significant mental health rights:

 Autonomy and Power During Decision Making.
+According to Catherine “Katie” Ness, MA, LCPC, “Making the decision to enter into treatment requires a commitment to prioritize your mental health and make some significant life changes.”
 A common myth surrounding mental illness is that the individual is no longer capable of deciding for himself when it comes to treatment.
 With this notion, family members or significant others are tasked to decide for them.
 The new law now orders that a person with mental illness should be made aware of their condition, together with the planned interventions and possible negative effects.
 Under this premise, the person can voluntarily admit himself to a mental institution if he is aware of his problem and cannot be forced to be institutionalized if he is lucid and able to comprehend on what’s happening around him.
 Non-voluntary commitment only takes place if the person poses self-harm or threat to others.

 Community Living, Right to Family of their own, and Practice Other Duties.
 Gone are the days that mentally ill persons are isolated or excluded from the community.
 Back then, they are imprisoned, placed in asylums and left there to die with no form of social activities.
 Some mental institutions are strategically located far from human contact, and no visitors were allowed.
 With the new law, constant and effective communication, and allowing them to practice their duties and obligations as a citizen and as a person, it is expected that recovery rates of persons with mental illness are higher and possible.
 As such, they are not being restricted to travel, marry, have children and raise a family of their own with appropriate support, practice their political, cultural, and spiritual duties.